chiragchavda05/Retail-Sales-Analytics/README.md

 ## 📌 Use Case

-1.This project is suitable for:
+This project is suitable for:
-2.Data Analyst Internships
+1. Data Analyst Internships
-3.Academic final-year projects
+2. Academic final-year projects
-4.Portfolio / GitHub showcase
+3. Portfolio / GitHub showcase
-5.Interview & viva demonstrations
+4. Interview & viva demonstrations

 ---